Food and Drink

 The menus are posted in advance as a three week rolling cycle and cater for all dietary requirements.

-The current price for school meals is £2.20 a day.
-Payment for meals can be made by cash or cheque.
+The current price for school meals is £2.25 a day.
+Payment for meals can be made by cash or via Arbor.
 Money should be paid at the beginning of the week.
-Cheques should be made payable to ‘South Glos Council’ Please send the correct amount in a sealed envelope with your child's name and class number on to the class teacher.
+Please send the correct amount in a sealed envelope with your child's name and class number on to the class teacher.
 If your child is absent, a credit will be made.

 If you think your child is eligible for free school meals, please collect a form from the school office.